adhese/sdk/README.md

 It allows a uniform way to identify request parameters and include advertising from your Adhese account.

 ###Build from source
-Checkout this repository and type 'make' in the root of the SDK directory.
+The Makefile uses UglifyJS2 to compress the javascript files.
+For more information: https://github.com/mishoo/UglifyJS2 Checkout this repository and type 'make' in the root of the SDK directory.
 To build the SDK without ajax support, use 'make noajax'

 ###Use compressed distribution
 Use the adhese.min.js directly in your web page.
+This distribution includes the ajax library.

 ###Getting started
 1. Load the javascript in the HEAD of the page